tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 * `-d`

 {: .tip}
-When you use cURL, the terminal and iTerm on the Mac provide a much easier experience than using the command prompt in Windows.
+When you use curl, the terminal and iTerm on the Mac provide a much easier experience than using the command prompt in Windows.
 If you're going to get serious about API documentation but you're still on a PC, consider switching.
 There are a lot of utilities that you install through a terminal that *just work* on a Mac.

-To learn more about cURL with REST documentation, see [REST-esting with cURL](http://blogs.plexibus.com/2009/01/15/rest-esting-with-curl/).
+To learn more about curl with REST documentation, see [REST-esting with curl](http://blogs.plexibus.com/2009/01/15/rest-esting-with-curl/).